This topic will explain you how to work with the RadWindow in details.

 The RadWindow exposes a few methods, that allow you to programmatically control its behavior.
 Here is a list of them:

-BringToFront - attempts to bring the RadWidnow over any other RadWindows except topmost.
+BringToFront: Attempts to bring the RadWindow over any other RadWindows except topmost.

-To modify the default appearance of the RadWindow you can use the following brushes:
+To modify the default appearance of the RadWindow you can use the following properties:

 Also you can create a style and apply it to the RadWindow or modify the default template of the RadWindow to change its overall look.
 To learn more read the Styles and Templates section.